Tory-15/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that prints the type of the file named iamafile createa symbolic link
-Create a script that copies all the HTML files
+Create a script that copies all the HTML files a script that moves all files beginning with an uppercase letter